Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

 It seems that the first thing it does is checking if the input is empty: in that case it jumps directly to the end.
 Otherwise, it continues by removing the last char if is a '\n' and it compares the string with "*s3cR3t_p4sSw0rD*", but this comparison is only a troll..
-The last check contained inside the main functionis the length of the input string, which is 34 leng chars (0x22).
+The last check contained inside the main function is the length of the input string, which is 34 length chars (0x22).
 It prints prints "*Try again :(*" if the condition is not met.

 Good, now we know that the program wants a 34 length string, but which one?